 For the year ended 31 March 2019, the two focus targets are number of members (Vision) and student progression targets (Develop).
 The remaining four hurdle targets are net operating deficit/surplus (Our difference); number of students and affiliates (Attract); member and student satisfaction (Sustain) and brand power (Lead).

 The Remuneration Committee has complete and sole discretion to moderate (up or down – including to 0%) the level of award determined if it does not believe the level adequately reflects underlying corporate performance or for any other reason.

 Executive team remuneration

-The total salary (including bonus and allowances) and benefits of the chief executive for the year ended 31 March 2018 was £415,167 (£383,915 for year ended 31 March 2017).
+The total salary (including bonus and allowances) and benefits of the chief executive for the year ended 31 March 2019 was £441,427 (£415,167 for the year ended 31 March 2018).
 This includes a fixed non-pensionable allowance in lieu of pension benefits, introduced in August 2013 when the chief executive agreed to vary her contract of employment following the closure of the defined benefit pension scheme and an additional allowance in lieu of pension contributions.

-We also publish a detailed annual Corporate Governance Statement on our integrated report website.
-This contains further information on the extent to which our governance arrangements meet the UK Corporate Governance Code, as issued by the UK Financial Reporting Council in September 2016, and details of the work of our various Council committees and boards.
+We also publish a detailed annual corporate governance statement on our integrated report website.
+This contains further information on the extent to which our governance arrangements meet the UK Corporate Governance Code, as issued by the UK Financial Reporting Council in July 2018, and details of the work of our various Council committees and boards.